HeardLibrary/digital-scholarship/README.md

-# digital-scholarship
+# Vanderbilt Heard Library digital scholarship resources

-Code and documentation for digital scholarship projects
+Code and documentation for digital scholarship resources provided by the Vanderbilt Libraries Digital Scholarship and Scholarly Communications Office.